day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Question

 Reagent looks terrific.
 Why do I need re-frame?
-Does it add extra layers and conceptual overhead for not much benefit?
+It looks like extra layers and conceptual overhead for not much benefit!

 ### Answer